Skip to main content

 Elderly Couple Dressed for Hiking

-5. Pack the Hiking Essentials
+5. Pack the Essentials

-• Water, at least two bottles
+• At least two bottles of water

 • Snacks like fruit, jerky, nuts, trail mix, and dark chocolate